Sunday, March 27, 2011

 Correction: March 16, 2011

+A news alert associated with an earlier version of this article, relying on an English translation of remarks by Japan's chief cabinet secretary, incorrectly stated that workers had been evacuated from the Fukushima Daiichi nuclear power plant.
+A core group of workers remained at the plant.
 I read this news with a heavy heart .
 I ask God, how Lord, how can we praise you in such storm?
 When the earth shakes, there is a sense of mass disorientation.
 Tsunami is horrible, it really makes one feel like they are being swallowed alive.
 How can I understand?
 I can never understand.
 Then as if the darkness of destruction is not enough, there is freezing snow and the silent killer.
 I can never understand Lord!
 How, tell me how can I praise you in this storm, in this magnitude.
 If my heart is torn, how much more torn are the people there, right in the middle of the storm?
 So I pray, Lord that you push back the darkness of destruction, enough is enough!
 Send your ministering angels, stretch out your loving hands.
 Comfort, save, restore!
 Heal, they need miracles.
 Step in and save the day, merciful & powerful Lord.
+Pls join me to interceed unceasingly until a breakthrough comes.
+Thank you.

 Friday, March 11, 2011